Surfboardv2ray/batch-fragment-scanner/README.md

 ✴️ Edit $LOG_FILE and point to where you want the log file to be saved.

-✴️ Edit the Arrays of possible values, based on your need.
+✴️ Edit the Arrays of possible values for packets, length, and interval based on your need.
 Values are used randomly in combination.

 ✴️ Edit instances `-lt xx` to set the number of instances (random rounds of fragment value combinations) you want to run.